cfwheels/cfwheels/wheels/docs/01 Introduction/02 Requirements.md

   * [Adobe ColdFusion 9][4]
   * [Railo] (version 3.1.2.020 or greater)

 Wheels makes heavy use of CFML's `OnMissingMethod` event, which wasn't available until the release of CF 8.

 ### Operating Systems

-Your setup with Wheels can then can be installed on *Windows*, *Mac OS X*, *UNIX*, or *Linux*&mdash;they all work just fine.
+Your setup with Wheels can then can be installed on *Windows*, *Mac OS X*, *UNIX*, or *Linux* - they all work just fine.

 ### Web Servers

 You also need a web server.
 Wheels runs on all popular web servers including Apache, Microsoft IIS, Jetty, and the JRun web server that ships with Adobe ColdFusion.
 Some web servers support URL rewriting out of the box, some support the `cgi.path_info` variable which is used to achieve partial rewriting, and some don't have support for either.

 Don't worry though.
 Wheels will adapt to your setup and run just fine regardless, but the URLs that it creates might differ a bit.
-You can read more about this in the [URLRewriting URL Rewriting] chapter.
+You can read more about this in the [URL Rewriting][6] chapter.

 ### Database Engines